Rossjohn Laboratory

 • Dr Ben Gully, Future Leader Postdoctoral Fellowship 2023

-• Dr Praveena Thirunavukkarasu, ARC DECRA Fellow
+• Dr Praveena Thirunavukkarasu, ARC DECRA Fellow, Eppendorf EDMAN ECR award for 2024

 • Dr Jerome Le Nours ARC Future fellow (2016-20)